tigergraph/CoPilot/README.md

 ```

 ##### Embedding store configuration
-Copy the below into `configs/milvus_config.json` and edit the `host` and `port` fields to match your Milvus configuration (keeping in mind docker configuration).  `username` and `password` can also be configured below if required by your Milvus setup.  `enabled` should always be set to "true" for now as Milvus is only the embedding store supported.
+Copy the below into `configs/milvus_config.json` and edit the `host` and `port` fields to match your Milvus configuration (keeping in mind docker configuration).  `username` and `password` can also be configured below if required by your Milvus setup.
 ```json
 {
     "host": "milvus-standalone",